rkgallaway/module-7/curriculum/class-31/lab/README.md

 - Describe how global state is consumed by the components.
 - Describe the operation of the hook: `useForm()`.

-### Learning Outcomes

-- Learn React context functionality and gain overall React fluency.
-- Gain provicency in reading documentation by using a new component Library.
-- Practice JavaScript array manipulation by implementing pagination.
-- Gain React testing fluency.

 ### Assignment Submission Instructions